 - Okoume body less resonant than mahogany

 Our test Squier Affinity Series Telecaster came to us in the classic Butterscotch Blonde, which we really think is the perfect Telecaster color.
-It wasn’t translucent as you’d find on a Fender version, but we suspect this was likely down to the fact that the bodies of these squiers are constructed using upwards of 8 pieces of poplar, and an opaque finish tends to disguise mismatched pieces.
+It wasn’t translucent as you’d find on a Fender version, but we suspect this was likely due to the fact that the bodies of these Squiers are constructed using upwards of 8 pieces of poplar, and an opaque finish tends to disguise mismatched pieces.
 Being a modern take on the Telecaster, it actually had a belly carve, which helped tremendously with comfort (read our full review here).

 Topping off the maple neck was a maple fretboard.
 Of course, it looked great against the Butterscotch Blonde finish, and it felt good under the fingers, too.
 Fretwork was all in order, with no sharps, and decent leveling.

-Having a string through body, it was nice and resonant, and even sounded nice played unplugged.
-The hardware was all decent quality, and the sealed gear die cast tuners worked nicely.
+Having a string-through body made it was nice and resonant, even sounding good while played unplugged.
+The hardware was all decent quality, and the sealed gear diecast tuners worked nicely.

-Verdict: The Squier Affinity Telecaster is without a doubt the best Tele on the market for less than $300.
-It has great playability, the clean tones were genuinely excellent, ands for looks, at a glance it’s almost indistinguishable from a Fender branded model.
+Verdict: The Squier Affinity Telecaster is without a doubt the best Tele on the market for under $300.
+It has great playability, the clean tones were genuinely excellent, and at a glance it’s almost indistinguishable from a Fender-branded model.